 All hosts should have a unique name that is registered in the hosts DNS; the unique name will be registered so that reverse lookups are self consistent.
 For efficiency and fairness naming has been codified.
 In general, for end hosts, these take the form dcgi-name where "dc"is a 2-character department code,"gi" is a generic identifier and "-name" is a string which ensures uniqueness and does not violate RFC 1034, 1035 or superseding RFC's.
 The "-name" should not make reference to the hosts operating system.
-Computing Services reserve the right not to implement a proposed hostname if it is considered to be inappropriate.
+DD&T reserve the right not to implement a proposed hostname if it is considered to be inappropriate.

 Department codes are detailed in the Your username document.